-Unfortunately, stress and bouts of anxiety have become an increasingly normal part of life today.
+Unfortunately, high stress levels have become a normal part of life today.
 The pace of life, especially with the introduction of technology and use of digital devices has blurred the boundaries between work and leisure and created a situation where our mind is always in ‘go-mode.’

 Stress can be healthy and help stimulate peak performance, but after a certain point the stress-curve turns downwards and the negative effects of stress on our mind, body and life kick-in.
 To avoid this situation, experts recommend that you build activities into your daily routine that will allow you to slow down, focus on what’s important and pleasurable, specifically for you.
 Drinking kava instead of alcohol is a perfect example of such an activity.